DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

     ![merge.png](merge.png)

-    > If you cannot select “**Merge pull request**”, you may need to ask someone technical to take a look.
+    If you cannot select “**Merge pull request**”, you may need to ask someone with knowledge of GitHub to help.
 In general, these checks should not fail.

 That’s it.
-You’ve now published your design history on the BAT design history website.
+You’ve now published your design history post on the BAT design history website.